 Logistically, what is the program and what can participants expect?

 The format of the series is a coaching-style set of activities that build upon each other and work up to creating an individualized Resiliency Toolkit.
 The style of the sessions will include a brief portion of providing education around wellness strategies and participants completing a variety of facilitated activities.
 Each session will be highly interactive and discussion-based and utilize the knowledge, experience, and support of the cohort and myself while completing the coaching series.
-There are 16 slots available for students to participate.

 What are types of activities participants will do?
 What will I gain from the series?